Scientific Name: Crotalus cerastes

 There are three subspecies of sidewinder: the Mojave Desert Sidewinder, the Sonoran Sidewinder and the Colorado Desert Sidewinder.
 The biggest difference between the three is simply their location, although even those are close together.
 The sidewinder is primarily nocturnal, but it will also come out during the day in cooler weather.
 However, in winter the sidewinder becomes largely inactive.

-STATUS: The sidewinder is listed as Least Concern by the International Union for Conservation of Nature (IUCN) because it is still well-represented.
+STATUS: The sidewinder’s status is unavailable by the International Union for Conservation of Nature (IUCN).

 HABITAT: This snake species lives in the southwestern United States as well as northwestern Mexico.
 It prefers sandy desert areas, although sometimes sidewinders can be found on rocky terrain.